rui-yan/SSL-FL/data/README.md

 |-- ckpts
 ```

-Each data folder contains 'n_clients' subfolder, which includes data split information in a .csv file.
+Each data folder contains 'n_clients' subfolder (n is the number of clients in the federated dataset), which includes data split information in a .csv file.
 The .csv file contains the filenames of the images belonging to each client in the data split.

-Here, [data_split.py](https://github.com/rui-yan/SSL-FL/blob/main/data/data_split.py) is used to simulate the IID and non-IID data partitions, and you can visualize the generated data partitions in [view_data_split.ipynb](https://github.com/rui-yan/SSL-FL/blob/main/data/view_data_split.ipynb).

 **If you want to train the model using your own custom datasets, please ensure that your data is organized according to the directory structure mentioned above.** Alternatively, you may modify the data loader in [SSL-FL/code/util/data_utils.py](https://github.com/rui-yan/SSL-FL/blob/main/code/util/data_utils.py).
 You can also customize the data augmentation techniques used during training by modifying [SSL-FL/code/util/datasets.py](https://github.com/rui-yan/SSL-FL/blob/main/code/util/datasets.py).

+### FL data construction
+Here, [data_split.py](https://github.com/rui-yan/SSL-FL/blob/main/data/data_split.py) is used to simulate the IID and non-IID data partitions for Retina and Derm datasets.
+We will provide more details about the construction of COVID-FL dataset.
+You can visualize the generated data partitions in [view_data_split.ipynb](https://github.com/rui-yan/SSL-FL/blob/main/data/view_data_split.ipynb).

 ### Download data used in the paper from Google Drive
 Below are the download links for the Retina, COVID-FL, and Derm datasets.